 The Black Russian is a simple, two-part cocktail combining vodka and Kahlúa, a coffee liqueur that’s made with rum, sugar and arabica coffee.
 The drink was created in the late 1940s by bartender Gustave Tops at the Hotel Metropole in Brussels.

 As the story goes, he made the drink for Perle Mesta, the American ambassador to Luxembourg, who was hanging out at the bar.
 The name is a simple reference to the ingredients: Kahlúa is black, while vodka is commonly associated with Russia.
-(Ignore the fact that Kahlúa is produced in Veracruz, Mexico.)
-Considering that the Cold War was just starting, the dark and mysterious drink would have been emblematic of the time.
+(Ignore that Kahlúa is produced in Veracruz, Mexico.)
+The dark and mysterious drink would have been emblematic of the time, with the Cold War having been just starting.

 - 2 ounces vodka